Today was our 2nd day on the mountain.

 I was so surprised at how well I slept.

-I was a tiny bit cold, but that is par of the course for me.
+I was a bit cold, but I'm ALWAYS cold.

 Christian bought us down sleeping bags that CAN ZIP TOGETHER